-Palliative care: Early referral to palliative care can improve quality of life and in some cases survival.
+Review by a specialist palliative care team is essential.
+Early referral to palliative care can improve quality of life and in some cases may prolong survival.
 Referral should be based on need, not prognosis.
 For more, visit the Palliative Care Australia website <www.palliativecare.org.au>.